openvinotoolkit/datumaro/site/source/api/datumaro.rst

 Datumaro
 ########

-For external use, the recommended way to call Datumaro API is:
+The recommended way to use Datumaro API is:

 .. code-block:: python